EhsanEI/jax-transformer/README.md

 ## Notes

 1. The code is tested on Python 3.11.
-2. This is an educational code.
+2. This is an educational repo.
 The dataset is small and the translation quality is not great.
-3. The encoder part loosely follows [2] but is not guaranteed to produce the same results.
+3. The encoder part loosely follows [2] but is not the same code and is not guaranteed to produce the same results.

 ## References